 Institutional Research Specialist Salary

-Earnings for Institutional Research Specialists in the United States come in at around $52K per year on average.
-Career duration and the particular city each impact pay for this group, with the former having the largest influence.
-Work is enjoyable for Institutional Research Specialists, who typically claim high levels of job satisfaction.
+Institutional Research Specialists in the United States take home approximately $52K per year on average.
+Experience level and the particular city each impact pay for this group, with the former having the largest influence.
+Job satisfaction is reported as high by the vast majority of workers.
 Women Institutional Research Specialists who took the survey just slightly outnumber men.
 Medical benefits are awarded to almost all, and a large number earn dental coverage.
-Participants in PayScale's salary questionnaire provided the particulars of this report.

 Job Description for Institutional Research Specialist